-- By viewing and reading material on social networks and pro-suicide websites a normalisation of self-harm may take place (Dyson et al. 2016; Daine et al. 2013; Lewis & Baker, 2011), which may perpetuate associated beliefs and behaviours and hinder access to treatment (Hilton, 2017). - The sense of companionship and community generated on Twitter specifically may facilitate the normalisation of self-harm (Hilton, 2017).
+- By viewing and reading material on social networks and pro-suicide websites a normalisation of self-harm may take place (Dyson et al. 2016; Daine et al. 2013; Lewis & Baker, 2011), which may perpetuate associated beliefs and behaviours and hinder access to treatment (Hilton, 2017). - The sense of companionship and community generated on Twitter specifically may facilitate the normalisation of self-harm (Marchant et al. 2021; Hilton, 2017).